Port of Garston

-The Port of Garston, also known as Garston Docks is an enclosed tidal dock system on the River Mersey at Garston, approximately 6 mi from Liverpool City centre Liverpool, England.
+The Port of Garston, also known as Garston Docks, is an enclosed tidal dock system on the River Mersey at Garston, approximately 6 mi from the centre of Liverpool, England.
 It is operated by Associated British Ports who are the Harbour Authority.
-Peel Ports as Competent Harbour Authority for the River Mersey provide Pilotage for any non exempt vessels calling at the Port.
+Peel Ports as Competent Harbour Authority for the River Mersey provide pilotage for any non-exempt vessels calling at the port.

 History

-Garston Dock was originally set up by the St. Helens and Runcorn Gap Railway Company in June 1853.
+The first dock to be built at Garston was built in 1793 for Blackburne’s saltworks.
+The docks today were originally set up by the St. Helens and Runcorn Gap Railway Company in June 1853.
 It contains Old Dock, North Dock and Stalbridge Dock.
+Old Dock was the first to open in 1853, followed by North Dock in 1875 and then Stalbridge Dock in 1909.

 By 1936 the 3 docks had 28.5 acre of water, 70 mi of sidings, 80 acre of storage and dealt with about two million tons of goods a year.